limhenry/recipes/korean/bibimbap.md

 ## Henry's Note

-In the last place, instead of sesame oil, replace it with [butter](https://www.instagram.com/reel/DOdRomBEmnu/) (Recipe from _Bon Appétit, Your Majesty_).
+In the last step, instead of sesame oil, replace it with [butter](https://www.instagram.com/reel/DOdRomBEmnu/) (Recipe from _Bon Appétit, Your Majesty_).

 ## Photos